cj-mills/christianjmills/_posts/2021-2-28-End-To-End-In-Game-Style-Transfer-Tutorial-3.md

 ## Import Model

-Next, we need to import the trained ONNX file that we trained in Part 2.
+Next, we need to import the trained ONNX file that we created in Part 2.

 ### Download ONNX Files